Apple has announced an update to its iPad Pro which brings faster internals and a new LiDAR Scanner.

 The new iPad Pro is available for pre-order today in 30 countries including Canada and the US.
 It’ll start shipping to customers on March 25th.

-The Magic Keyboard for iPad Pro is set to launch in May for $399 CAD for the 11-inch model and $449 CAD for the 12.9-inch model.
+The Magic Keyboard for iPad Pro will cost $399 CAD for the 11-inch model and $449 CAD for the 12.9-inch model.
 The second-gen Apple Pencil for iPad Pro costs $169 CAD.